How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 Let $N$ denote the set of a word's nearest orthographic neighbours, defined as all words with the same number of letters, and one letter exchanged, following \citet{Coltheart:77}.
 We calculate the corresponding predicted semantic vectors $\hat{\mathbf{s}}_n$ for each neighbor $n \in N$.
-Then we find the shortest path in the semantic space (measured in Euclidean distance) that connects all predicted semantic vectors $\hat{\mathbf{s}}_n$ including the predicted semantic vector of the target stimulus $\hat{\mathbf{s}}_t$ (see Figure~\ref{fig:shortest_path}).\footnote{ Finding the shortest path is a case of the \textit{Travelling Salesman Problem}, where the goal is to find the shortest path connecting all points in a multi-dimensional space.
-We made use of algorithms by \citet{pferschy2017generating}, implemented in Julia (\url{https://github.com/ericphanson/TravelingSalesmanExact.jl}).} The shortest path measure is correlated with, but not identical to the OSC measure.
-For the 54\% of words in the BLP for which OSC is available in \citet{marelli2018database}, the correlation between \texttt{Log Shortest Path} and OSC is $r=-.34$.
-OSC is a frequency-weighted average of \textit{cosine similarities}, whereas the \texttt{Shortest Path} measure evaluates the \textit{distances} between neighbor's embeddings; evaluation using cosine similarities in semantic space (rather than distances) is implemented in our \texttt{Semantic Density} measure.
-Important from a geometric perspective is that the combination of \texttt{Shortest Path} and \texttt{Semantic Density} allows us to probe semantic space both using angles and distances between semantic vectors.
+Then we find the Form-driven Semantic Relatedness in the semantic space (measured in Euclidean distance) that connects all predicted semantic vectors $\hat{\mathbf{s}}_n$ including the predicted semantic vector of the target stimulus $\hat{\mathbf{s}}_t$ (see Figure~\ref{fig:shortest_path}).\footnote{ Finding the Form-driven Semantic Relatedness is a case of the \textit{Travelling Salesman Problem}, where the goal is to find the shortest path connecting all points in a multi-dimensional space.
+We made use of algorithms by \citet{pferschy2017generating}, implemented in Julia (\url{https://github.com/ericphanson/TravelingSalesmanExact.jl}).} The Form-driven Semantic Relatedness measure is correlated with, but not identical to the OSC measure.
+For the 54\% of words in the BLP for which OSC is available in \citet{marelli2018database}, the correlation between \texttt{Log Form-driven Semantic Relatedness} and OSC is $r=-.34$.
+OSC is a frequency-weighted average of \textit{cosine similarities}, whereas the \texttt{Form-driven Semantic Relatedness} measure evaluates the \textit{distances} between neighbor's embeddings; evaluation using cosine similarities in semantic space (rather than distances) is implemented in our \texttt{Semantic Density} measure.
+Important from a geometric perspective is that the combination of \texttt{Form-driven Semantic Relatedness} and \texttt{Semantic Density} allows us to probe semantic space both using angles and distances between semantic vectors.

 These two semantic measures are complemented with two measures that evaluate the predicted form vectors generated in the ``feedback loop''.
 Recall that the feedback loop uses the production mapping $\mathbf{G}$ to project a stimulus' predicted semantic vector $\hat{\mathbf{s}}_t$ back into the form space, resulting in the predicted form vector $\hat{\mathbf{c}}$. \textbf{ C-Precision} measures how well the predicted form vector $\hat{\mathbf{c}}_t$ matches the original form vector $\mathbf{c}_t$, and is defined as the correlation between the two: